-The Board has 3 sub-committees, Business Development, Community Investment & Partnerships, Human Resource and Property.
-All sub-committees have elected Directors who meet on a regular, or as needs, basis and present reports/recommendations to the monthly Board meetings where required.
+The Board has a Marketing sub-committee which has elected Directors who meet on a regular, or as needs, basis and present reports/recommendations to the monthly Board meetings where required.

 Non Audit Services

 The company may decide to employ the auditor on assignments additional to their statutory duties where the auditor's expertise and experience with the company are important.
 Details of the amounts paid or payable to the auditor (Andrew Frewin & Stewart) for audit and non audit services provided during the year are set out in the notes to the accounts.